alex4108/visitor-management/README.md

 ## About
 This app uses an angular frontend and a nodejs backend.
-The client runs node 10 and the server runs node 11.
+The client runs nodejs 12 + angular 9.
+The server runs node 11.
 The server requires a mongodb installation which is provisioned in the `docker-compose.yml`.